 In a hospital, a nurse manager may use the same sort of analysis to determine the risk of a particular heart failure patient having to return to the hospital within a month.
 Predictive analytics may return an answer of 30%.
-With this knowledge, the nurse manager arranges for a visiting nurse to monitor the patient at home during the first month post-discharge.
+With this knowledge, the nurse manager arranges for a visiting nurse to monitor the patient at home during the first-month post-discharge.

 Early success with predictive analytics

-Reducing hospital readmissions for heart failure patients turns out to be perfect scenario for testing predictive analytics.
-Using data extracted from the Kaiser Permanente electronic medical record system, a study published in 2013 stratified heart failure patients according to risk of readmission.
+Reducing hospital readmissions for heart failure patients turns out to be the perfect scenario for testing predictive analytics.
+Using data extracted from the Kaiser Permanente electronic medical record system, a study published in 2013 stratified heart failure patients according to the risk of readmission.
 The investigators found that their risk stratification system could save substantial numbers of readmissions by allocating resources such as nursing follow-up.

 The results of interventions using predictive analytics are only as good as the design of the models.
 If the statistical modeling is faulty, the results returned are useless.
 One famous failure is Google Flu Trends, launched with much fanfare in 2008.
 Google initially claimed to be able to track flu outbreaks more quickly and more accurately than the Centers for Disease Control.
 However, subsequent analysis revealed that the Flu Trends algorithm suffered from design flaws that triggered severe criticism from the scientific community.
 The site was eventually taken down.

 For “big data” to reach its full potential, multiple electronic medical record systems must be able to share information.
-Unfortunately, the several EMR systems do not “talk” to each other, making data sharing nearly impossible.
-The so-called “interoperability problem” remains a barrier to future success of predictive analytics.
-Efforts to create bridges between differing systems are ongoing, but agreement on a universal standard EMR language appears to be further off.
+Unfortunately, several EMR systems do not “talk” to each other, making data sharing nearly impossible.
+The so-called “interoperability problem” remains a barrier to the future success of predictive analytics.
+Efforts to create bridges between different systems are ongoing, but agreement on a universal standard EMR language appears to be further off.